Portsmouth Christian Academy

 Portsmouth Christian Academy (PCA) is a private non-denominational Christian school in Dover, New Hampshire, United States.
 It is the largest non-denominational Christian school in New England and is located on a 50 acre riverfront campus in Dover.
-The school is divided into four sections: Preschool (PCAP), Lower School (K-8), and Upper School (9-12).
+The school is divided into four sections: Preschool (PCAP), Lower School (K-5), Middle School (6-8) and Upper School (9-12).
 The Upper School is designed as a college preparatory program.

 History

 PCA was founded in 1979 by Pastor Peter and Mrs. Bettie Miller and was originally called Bethel Christian Academy (BCA).
 Based in Portsmouth, New Hampshire, BCA served kindergarten through eighth grades.

 In 1992, under the new leadership of then-Headmaster Dennis Runey, the school changed its name to Portsmouth Christian Academy, and by 1995 expanded to include a high school.
 Jonathan Tymann was hired as the first Principal in 1996 and the first alumnus of PCA graduated in 1997.
 The first full graduating class was in 1998.
 In 1999, PCA moved to the current Dover campus and added the gym and Upper School facilities.
 The new facilities in Dover also provided a venue for a preschool; the first PCAP classes joined the PCA family in the fall of that year.